 That’s why some U.S. companies are taking matters into their own hands.
-They’re reaching out a helping hand to frontline workers, offering you discounts and other deals on a wide variety of products and services.
+They’re reaching out a helping hand to frontline workers, offering you exclusive discounts and other deals on a wide variety of products and services.

-Who Qualifies for First Responder Deals
+Who Qualifies for First-Responder Deals

-Most companies that offer first responder discounts and other perks make them available to all active emergency workers.
+Most companies that offer first-responder discounts and other perks make them available to all active emergency workers.
 That includes:

 - Police officers, including city police and state troopers

 - Emergency medical services personnel, such as emergency medical technicians and paramedics